Commensurating actions of birational groups and groups of pseudo-automorphisms: Pseudo-automorphisms

 The kernel of this morphism is contained in $\Aut(X)$ and contains $\Aut(X)^0$ as a finite index subgroup. \end{thm}

 As a consequence, if $X$ is projective the group $\Psaut(X)$ is an extension of a discrete linear subgroup of $\GL(\NS(X))$ by an algebraic group.

 \begin{proof} The first statement follows from the equality $f_*=f_\circ$ on divisors.
 The second follows from the first.

+For the last assertion, we shall need the following fact: {\sl{if $f\colon X\dasharrow Y$ is a pseudo-isomorphism between normal projective varieties such that $f_*(H_X)=H_Y$ for some pair of very ample divisors $H_X$ and $H_Y$ on $X$ and $Y$, then, $f$ is an isomorphism}} (see \cite{KSC:book} exercise 5.6, and \cite{Matsusaka-Mumford:1964}).
+Indeed, $(f^{-1})_*=(f^{-1})_\circ$ maps the linear system $\vert H_Y\vert$ bijectively onto $\vert H_X\vert$; if $f$ had an indeterminacy point, there would be a curve in its graph whose first projection would be a point $q\in X$ and second projection would be a curve $C \subset Y$: since all members of $\vert H_Y\vert$ intersect $C$, all members of $\vert H_X\vert$ should contain $q$, in contradiction with the very ampleness of $H_X$.

-To study the kernel $K$ of the linear representation $\Psaut(X)\to \GL(\NS(X))$, fix an embedding $\varphi\colon X\to \P^m_\bfk$ and denote by $H$ the polarization given by hyperplane sections in $\P^m_\bfk$.
-For every $f$ in $K$, $f_*(H)$ is an ample divisor, because its class in $\NS(X)$ coincides with the class of $H$.
-Now, a theorem of Matsusaka and Mumford implies that $f$ is an automorphism of $X$ (see \cite{KSC:book} exercise 5.6, and \cite{Matsusaka-Mumford:1964}).
-To conclude, note that $\Aut(X)^0$ has finite index in the kernel of the action of $\Aut(X)$ on $\NS(X)$ (see \cite{Matsusaka:1958, Lieberman:1978}). \end{proof}
+We can now study the kernel $K$ of the representation $\Psaut(X)\to \GL(\NS(X))$.
+Fix an embedding $X\subset \P^m_\bfk$ and denote by $H_X$ the polarization given by hyperplane sections.
+For every $f$ in $K$, $f_*(H_X)$ is very ample because its class in $\NS(X)$ coincides with the class of $H_X$.
+Thus, by what has just been proven, $f^*$ is an automorphism.
+To conclude, note that $\Aut(X)^0$ has finite index in the kernel of the action of $\Aut(X)$ on $\NS(X)$: see \cite{Matsusaka:1958}, Theorem~6 in \S 11, and its extension to arbitrary projective varieties in \cite{Grothendieck:Bourbaki-Hilbert}, page 268; and see \cite{Lieberman:1978}, Proposition 2.2, for compact k\"ahler manifold. \end{proof}